The Weekly Buzz Update

 A Weekly Newsletter from Corner Middle School

-Today is the second installment in a series of updates containing information you will need in preparation for the opening of the new school year.
-Yesterday, I shared copies of the Jefferson County Schools Student and Parent Handbook, as well as the key changes and additions in the document.
-A couple of those came in the section of "Dress and Grooming Guidelines."
+Today is the fourth installment in a series of updates containing information you will need in preparation for the opening of the new school year.
+This update is about student Chromebooks.

-Please remember, the Board’s dress and grooming guidelines are intended to promote and foster an appropriate educational environment by minimizing unnecessary distractions and permitting students to focus on academic progress.
-We are also working to help prepare your student for his or her transition into a world after they complete their secondary education.
+Please remember, all guidelines are intended to promote and foster an appropriate educational environment by minimizing unnecessary distractions and permitting students to focus on academic progress.

 Looking ahead . . .